How Soundgarden Helped Kick Off the Alt-Rock Revolution With ‘Louder Than Love’

 And then there was Soundgarden’s sophomore LP, in which the fledgling group made a significant leap from the underground punk-rock trenches into a major-label deal with A&M Records following three records on Seattle’s Sup-Pop (1987’s Screaming Life EP, then the Fopp EP and debut album Ultramega OK, both from 1988).
 This leap symbolized not only a fork in the road for the band, but also a point of no return.

-Like so many groups before them, Soundgarden would weather critical barbs fired from the indie world.
-But they'd ultimately reconcile their artistic goals with the realities of commercial prosperity in order to embrace their destined stardom.
+Like so many groups before them, Soundgarden would weather critical barbs from the indie world.
+But they'd reconcile their artistic goals with the realities of commercial prosperity in order to embrace their destined stardom.

 From a musical standpoint, this transition entailed a distinct but really quite organic evolution of the band’s sound, as key songs like "Ugly Truth," "Hands All Over" and "Loud Love" took a turn away from the crustier, post-hardcore aesthetic of earlier releases (revived temporarily in the frantic "Full On Kevin’s Mom") and toward the incremental power and precision of heavy metal, without sacrificing any of their powerful, genre-melding fusions.